guax/jOrderly/README.md

 This is a work in progress and can do very little.

-For now it can read Orderly documents and use it to barely validate JSON data.
+For now it can read Orderly documents and use it to validate JSON data.
+And that is pretty much everything it will do for now.
+Some changes might be made to acquire object structures from valid json objects but thats not the current scope of the project.